 We went up to Sheffield for the weekend to scout out what it’s all about!
 Sheffield has always been one of the hot spots of the British beer scene, with many breweries forming around the Industrial Revolution.
 Nowadays, Sheffield has adapted with plenty of new innovative breweries and bars popping up, while retaining its style and tradition.
 With one brewery for every 23,991 people, churning out over 1,000 different beers each year, and with 400 different beers to enjoy all year around, it is no wonder that Sheffield is referred to as the Real Ale Capital of the World!
-Our time was limited, but here’s where we managed to hit up…
+Our time was limited, but we had our Blundstone boots on and were ready to go!
+Here’s where we managed to hit up…

 Overlooking the River Don on the legendary Kelham Island and about 10 minutes ride from the cracking Parkwood Springs mountain bike trail, the location of this pub is idyllic.
 With a fair few pumps on the go and a fantastic range of cask keg and bottles, this place is definitely worth a visit.
 The food is EPIC too, with both veggie and vegan options.

 Indie Beer Feast